History's Toughest Heroes: The Ballad of Crazy Horse

 Crazy horse was coming.

-I'm Ray Winstone and for BBC Radio 4 this is history's toughest heroes.
+I'm Ray Winstone and for BBC Radio 4, this is history's toughest heroes.
 True stories of adventurers, rebels and survivors who live life on the edge.

 Donovan Sprague is a Lakota historian and teaches history and political science at Sheridan University.
 My Lakota name is Chinkahu Wakantia,

 which translates to high backbone or from the Hump family.
-Lakota names have to be earned, revealed, or given.
+Lakota names have to be earned, revealed or given.

 The boy who became Crazios was born around 1840.

 His first nickname came from his light-coloured hair.
-As he was born, they called him amongst the trees.
+As he was born, they called him amongst the trees

-And then as he got a little bit older they called him Curly.
+and then as he got a little bit older they called him Curly.

 For generations Curly's tribe had roamed a vast territory, modern Montana, Wyoming, north and south Dakota and Nebraska and at the heart of it were the Black Hills.

 That was a highly sacred ceremonial, religious area for many tribes.
-It's kind of the center of our universe.
+It's kind of of the center of our universe.

 Curly learned from his people, from the animals, and from the land.

 He and the other lads competed all the time.
 Who was the best and bravest rider?
 Who was the best with a bow and arrow?
+These were the skills they needed when they got into scrapes.

-These were the skills they needed when they got into scrapes and crucially to hunt buffalo.
-The buffalo was food, shelter and clothing and every piece was used for something.
+And crucially, to hunt buffalo.
+The buffalo was food, shelter, and clothing, and every piece was used for something.

 But then new creatures started to arrive on their planes.
 European settlers.